[Chokaisan and Tobishima Geopark: Nikaho Edition (2)] Coexistence with nature brought about by the wisdom of our ancestors

 Nikaho Kogen Wind Power Plant which has been in operation since 2001, the Nikaho Daini Wind Farm, which started commercial operation in 2020 (18 wind turbines/output 41,400kW).
 The "Nigaho Kogen Wind Power Plant" has been under replacement construction since 2021.

-Construction was completed in March 2024, and commercial operation began as the completely new "Shinikaho Kogen Wind Power Plant."
-The Shin-Nikabo Kogen Wind Power Plant originally had five wind turbines (single output 1,650 kW), but has been upgraded to six 4,300 kW wind turbines, one of the largest in Japan.
-The output has not changed from before the replacement (reduced operation was carried out within the previous output of 24,750kW), and the total power generation at Nikaho Plateau is 66,150kW.
+The Shin-Nigaho Plateau Wind Farm was originally five wind turbines (single output of 1,650kW), but has been renewed to six of the largest 4,300kW wind turbines in Japan.
+The output has not been changed since before the replacement (restrained operation was carried out within the previous output of 24,750kW), and the total power generation at Nigaho Plateau is 66,150kW.

 • Facility name: Shin-Nikaho Kogen Wind Power Plant